This list is about the most serious red flags in men.

 For example, he could have just gotten a new car, apartment, and furniture to go in it.
 But a guy who is 35 and is still living beyond his means and saving nothing is signaling that he will not be reliable in a romantic relationship and is bad with money.

 Ultimately, debt signals that you can’t support yourself.
-No matter why you have it, the basic you need it to accomplish something you’re incapable of accomplishing alone.
+No matter why you have it, it signals that you need help to accomplish something you’re incapable of accomplishing alone.
 The debt you owe on a degree (depending on the degree) is one thing, but excessive consumer or legal debt is a huge red flag.

 The idea with education debt is that it was an investment into your future.
 The same goes for a debt you take on to start a business.
 The debt is a bet on yourself that eventually, you’ll be able to pay it back.